ASSAULT & BATTERY ATTORNEYS IN BOSTON, MASSACHUSETTS (MA)

 - On a child who is over the age of 14 years

-- On a child who is under the age of 14 years and causing serious bodily injury to the child
+- On a child who is under the age of 14 years and causing serious bodily injury

-- On a disabled person or an elderly person
+- On a disabled or elderly person

 Regardless of the penalties or if the criminal court chooses to convict the defendant, you may be able to sue the perpetrator in civil court.